krenalis/krenalis/doc/src/developers/connectors/settings-and-ui.md

 The `ServeUI` method must serve the `"load"` and `"save"` events:

 - `"load"`: Initially, when the connector's interface is loaded, `ServeUI` is called with the `"load"` event and `values` set to `nil`.
 If no errors occur, the method must return a non-`nil` interface.
-- `"save"`: When the user clicks the "create" or "save" button, `ServeUI` is called with the `"save"` event and `values` representing the user-entered values serialized in JSON.
+- `"save"`: When the user clicks the "Add" or "Save" button, `ServeUI` is called with the `"save"` event and `values` representing the user-entered values serialized in JSON.
 The method must validate and save the values as settings and return a `nil` interface.

 It must also serve any other event associated with the buttons present in the interface.
 When called for one of these events, `values` are in JSON-serialized format of the user-entered values.
 If the method returns a non-`nil` interface, the UI is updated with the returned interface.